junobuild/examples/functions/rust/https-outcalls/README.md

 # HTTPS Outcalls

-A sample app that showcases how to implement [HTTPS outcalls](https://juno.build/docs/guides/rust#https-outcalls) on Juno.
+A sample app that showcases how to implement [HTTPS outcalls](https://juno.build/docs/guides/rust#https-outcalls) on Juno with serverless functions written in Rust.

 ## Getting started